Kansas Lottery: Senate Bill 66

-The Kansas Lottery Commission is responsible for ownership and operational control of all provisions of the Act and is authorized to enter into contracts with the gaming managers for gaming at the exclusive and nonexclusive gaming zones.
+The Kansas Lottery Commission is responsible for the ownership and operational control of all provisions of the Act.
+It is authorized to enter into contracts with the gaming managers at the exclusive and nonexclusive gaming zones.

 On December 22, 2008, ground was broken for the Boot Hill Casino & Resort in Dodge City.
-Boot Hill is the first complex built under the 2007 Kansas Expanded Lottery Act authorizing one casino in each of four areas to generate revenue for Kansas.
-A private developer, Butler National Corporation, built the casino and manages it, but the Kansas Lottery owns the rights to the gambling and the gambling equipment.
+Boot Hill is the first complex built under the 2007 Kansas Expanded Lottery Act authorizing one casino in four areas to generate revenue for Kansas.
+A private developer, Butler National Corporation, built and managed the casino, but the Kansas Lottery owns the rights to gambling and gambling equipment.
 The groundbreaking ceremony was held for Hollywood Casino at Kansas Speedway on April 30, 2010, Kansas' second government-run casino.
 The fourth casino to open was the Kansas Crossing Casino on March 31, 2017.
 The Kansas Crossing Casino is located in Pittsburg, KS. in Crawford County inside the Southeast Kansas Gaming Zone.